Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Experiments

 \subsection{Detecting Jailbreaks}

 We consider the setting where the API provider secretly appends a hidden jailbreaking system prompt to user queries.
 To evaluate this scenario, we use two base models: Mistral-7B-Instruct-v0.3 and Gemma-2-9B-it.
 For each model, we construct a test using three representative jailbreaking prompts \textit{Dan}, \textit{Anti-Dan}, and \textit{Evil-Bot} adapted from \citet{shen2024donowcharacterizingevaluating}.

-As shown in Table~\ref{tab:jailbreaking-results}, all six jailbreak cases are reliably detected, with statistical power AUC values consistently above 0.75.
+As shown in Table~\ref{tab:jailbreaking-results}, all jailbreak cases are reliably detected, with power AUCs consistently above 0.75.
 RUT achieves the highest power in all 6 settings, demonstrating its superior sensitivity to model deviations caused by hidden jailbreaking prompts.
 Full statistical power curves for AUCs are provided in Appendix \ref{subsec:appendix_full_detecting_jailbreaking}.